mrunalapkure/GENERAIVE-AI/README.md

-this is API-KEY you have to generate your personal for use i will tell you how to generate it step 1.open your vs code terminal type ""pip install google-generativeai ""   and install it. step 2.once it install go for the 2nd important thing that is your own API-KEY.
+This is API-KEY you have to generate your personal for use i will tell you how to generate it step 1.open your vs code terminal type ""pip install google-generativeai ""   and install it. step 2.once it install go for the 2nd important thing that is your own API-KEY.